Frequently Asked Questions About Lab and The Class

 I missed or will miss a lab.
 How can I make it up?

-2. Complete the pre-lab assignment and carefully read the procedure of the lab.
+2. Make sure that you complete the pre-lab assignment and carefully read the procedure of the lab.

-4. At the end of lab, obtain the laboratory instructor’s signature on your lab notes.
+5. If you make up a lab, at the end of lab, obtain the make-up laboratory instructor’s signature on your lab notes.

 Can I always make-up a lab?